Seasonal Home Maintenance Checklist for Avon, Indiana Residents

 Summer: Maintain Exterior Features

 The warmer months are perfect for tackling exterior maintenance.
 Repaint or reseal siding, doors, and trim as needed, particularly areas exposed to direct sunlight.
 Clean and inspect windows, screens, and window wells for signs of pests or damage.
-In Avon, residents should also test outdoor lighting and security systems to ensure proper function.
-Taking care of these tasks in the summer prevents small problems from becoming expensive repairs later on.
+Avon residents should also test outdoor lighting and security systems to ensure proper function.

 Summer: Clean Gutters and Roof

 Although often associated with fall, gutter cleaning should also be done in summer, especially after spring storms have deposited debris.
-Ensure gutters and downspouts remain free-flowing to handle occasional summer downpours.
+Ensure gutters and downspouts remain free flowing to handle occasional summer downpours.
 Inspect the roof again for signs of heat damage, warping, or cracked flashing.
-Avon homes with older roofs should be monitored more frequently, as UV exposure and summer heat can accelerate deterioration.
+Avon homes with older roofs should be monitored more frequently, since UV exposure and summer heat can accelerate deterioration.

 Fall: Prepare for Cold Weather